 The Company anticipates that it will utilize the MSDW Facility, the MS&Co.
-Facility or the MSIL Facility for short-term funding from time to time.
+Facility, the MSIL Facility or the MSJL Facility for short-term funding from time to time.

-At February 28, 1999 certain assets of the Company, such as real property, equipment and leasehold improvements of \$2.1 billion, and goodwill and other intangible assets of \$1.2 billion, were illiquid.
+At May 31, 1999 certain assets of the Company, such as real property, equipment and leasehold improvements of \$2.1 billion, and goodwill and other intangible assets of \$1.4 billion, were illiquid.
 In addition, certain equity investments made in connection with the Company's private equity and other principal investment activities, high-yield debt securities, emerging market debt, certain collateralized mortgage obligations and mortgage-related loan products, bridge financings, and certain senior secured loans and positions are not highly liquid.

-In connection with its private equity and other principal investment activities, the Company has equity investments (directly or indirectly through funds managed by the Company) in privately and publicly held companies.
-At February 28, 1999, the aggregate carrying value of the Company's equity investments in privately held companies (including direct investments and partnership interests) was \$195 million, and its aggregate investment in publicly held companies was \$324 million.
-The Company also has commitments of \$367 million at February 28, 1999 in connection with its private equity and other principal investment activities.
+In connection with its private equity, real estate and certain other principal investment activities, the Company has equity investments (directly or indirectly through funds managed by the Company) in privately and publicly held companies.
+At May 31, 1999, the aggregate carrying value of the Company's equity investments in privately held companies (including direct investments and partnership interests) was \$189 million, and its aggregate investment in publicly held companies was \$395 million.
+The Company also has commitments of \$436 million at May 31, 1999 in connection with its private equity and other principal investment activities.

-In addition, at February 28, 1999 the aggregate value of high-yield debt securities and emerging market loans and securitized instruments held in inventory was \$2,407 million (a substantial portion of which was subordinated debt).
-These securities, loans and instruments were not attributable to more than 6% to any one issuer, 20% to any one industry or 18% to any one geographic region.
+In addition, at May 31, 1999 the aggregate value of high-yield debt securities and emerging market loans and securitized instruments held in inventory was \$1,971 million (a substantial portion of which was subordinated debt).
+These securities, loans and instruments were not attributable to more than 3% to any one issuer, 19% to any one industry or 14% to any one geographic region.
 Non-investment grade securities generally involve greater risk than investment grade securities due to the lower credit ratings of the issuers, which typically have relatively high levels of indebtedness and are, therefore, more sensitive to adverse economic conditions.
 In addition, the market for non-investment grade securities and emerging market loans and securitized instruments has been, and may continue to be, characterized by periods of volatility and illiquidity.
-The Company has in place credit and other risk policies and procedures to control total inventory positions and risk concentrations for non-investment grade securities and emerging market loans and securitized instruments that are administered in a manner consistent with the Company's overall risk management policies and procedures (see

-"Management's Discussion and Analysis of Financial Condition and Results of Operations-Risk Management" and Note 9 to the consolidated financial statements for the fiscal year ended November 30, 1998, included in the Company's Annual Report on Form 10-K).
+The Company has in place credit and other risk policies and procedures to control total inventory positions and risk concentrations for non-investment grade securities and emerging market loans and securitized instruments that are administered in a manner consistent with the Company's overall risk management policies and procedures (see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Risk Management' and Note 9 to the consolidated financial statements for the fiscal year ended November 30, 1998, included in the Company's Annual Report on Form 10-K).

 The Company acts as an underwriter of and as a market-maker in mortgage-backed pass-through securities, collateralized mortgage obligations and related instruments, and as a market-maker in commercial, residential and real estate loan products.
 In this capacity, the Company takes positions in market segments where liquidity can vary greatly from time to time.
-The carrying value of the portion of the Company's mortgage-related portfolio at February 28, 1999 traded in markets that the Company believed were experiencing lower levels of liquidity than traditional mortgage-backed pass-through securities approximated \$1,632 million.
+The carrying value of the portion of the Company's mortgage-related portfolio at May 31, 1999 traded in markets that the Company believed were experiencing lower levels of liquidity than traditional mortgage-backed pass-through securities approximated \$1,211 million.